Is your business ready for life post Job Keeper?

 If you are still receiving government support and are concerned, there is still time to start preparing your business for a successful transition to a post-Job Keeper environment.

-- Cash flow is more important than ever –forecast your cash flow for the next quarter with a few scenarios including a worst-case
+- Cash flow is more important than ever so include a few scenarios including a worst-case for the next quarter

 - Consider your revenue streams are they set to recover and are there opportunities for new streams?